U.S. failed to detect past Chinese spy balloons over United States -U.S. general | Politics

 U.S. failed to detect past Chinese spy balloons over United States -U.S. general

+Senior U.S. officials have offered to brief individuals from the previous administration on the details of previous balloons overflights when Trump was president.
+Republican Representative Michael Waltz, who serves on the House of Representatives intelligence committee, said on Sunday that the Pentagon had told him that several Chinese balloon incidents had happened over the past few years, including over Florida.

 A U.S. Air Force fighter jet shot down the suspected Chinese spy balloon off the South Carolina coast on Saturday, a week after it first entered U.S. airspace and triggered a dramatic -- and public -- spying saga that worsened Sino-U.S. relations.
-VanHerck did not rule out that there could have been explosives on the balloon.
+VanHerck did not rule out that there could have been explosives on the balloon, but said he did not have any evidence of it either.
+That risk, however, was a factor in his planning to shoot down the balloon over open water.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)